This post may contain affiliate links. Please see my disclosure policy for details.

 The thing I loved about visiting this ashram is that nowhere was off-limits.
 You could climb into any one of these huts and poke your nose around.

 Some of the huts have some colourful graffiti on the walls and quotes from Beatles songs inside.

 One which struck me was a quote by John Lennon which had been painted on the ceiling.

 Supposedly, he wrote this in a letter to Yoko to let her know he was thinking of her while he was here;

 “When you look up at the sky and see a cloud, think of me”

-Undoubtedly, this place made it’s mark of universal fame after the Beatles paid it a visit almost 50 years ago.
+Undoubtedly, the Beatles Ashram in Rishikesh made its mark of universal fame after the Beatles paid it a visit almost 50 years ago.

 Although an expensive attraction in terms of Indian tourist prices it is well worth a visit if you find yourself in Rishikesh, the home of yoga.